 Somerfield in Wells is actually long gone now, but the building is still there.
 It’s been replaced with a Peacocks.
 If you go around the back of the store, you will still be able to see the car park where the Police prepare to storm the supermarket.

 Wells Recreation Ground

 ‘It’s about two-foot tall, um..
 Long, slender neck.
 Kind of orange and black bill.
 Well, it’s a swan.’ – Mr P.I.
 Staker

 Just across the road from the Peacocks Car Park is an open field that has a small cameo in Hot Fuzz – the scene when Angel and Danny are searching for the Swan.

 It’s quite hard to find the exact location used throughout filming, because a new play park now stands in the middle of the Recreation Ground, and takes up a quarter of the field, but the trees that line the park in the film can still be seen in the grounds today.

 ‘Trouble in the High Street.
 Sargent Angels having a spot of bother.’ – Mr Reaper

 Back to the main High Street, you might recognise a few spots here too.
 After Angel chases a shoplifter from the aforementioned Somerfield, he heads down the High Street, away from Market Place.
-You see him slide across the bonnet of a car – this happens just at the end of Horse Guard Lane.
+You see him slide across the bonnet of a car – this happens just at the end of Guard House Lane.

 The street makes another appearance later in the movie, when Angel heads down in the opposite direction – towards Market Place this time – riding a horse.
 He stops just outside of Parsons Bakery before heading into the square.